NAR8789/pomodoro-inversion/README.md

 - Show the lengths of previous cycles.
 - indicate which cycles are work vs rest.

+## Focus, Rest, React, vs Work, Rest

+Normal pomodoro uses "work" and "rest" cycles.

+I think of "work" as in-flow work, and rest as a kind of focused recovery.
+But there's a third state where I'm doing chores or reacting to environment.

+So I rename "Work" to "Focus", and I add an additional cycle type, "React".
+"Focus", "Rest", "React".

+Naming is a work in progress.
+Rest is clear and well-named, but the two types of work are tricky.
+Other things I've considered...
+- Work, Chores
+- Focused Work, Unfocused Work

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: